Yankee Plus Dec 2015

 Total Time: 45

-Yield: 8 slicesI love the rustic look of this free-form tart filled with sliced apples, pears, and cranberries.
-It's sweet and tangy, doesn't require any fussiness on your part, and makes an impressive Thanksgiving centerpiece.
+Apple-Pear-Cranberry Crostata -- a free-form tart filled with sliced apples, pears, and cranberries -- is sweet and tangy, doesn't require any fussiness on your part, and makes an impressive Thanksgiving centerpiece.
 It's best served with vanilla ice cream.

 Instructions:Heat oven to 400°.
 Peel, core, and cut apples into 1/4-inch-thick slices.
 Peel and cut pear into 1/2-inch-thick slices.
 Toss together in a bowl and set aside.
 In a small bowl, combine 1/3 cup sugar, cornstarch, orange zest, and cloves; set aside.